holgerbrandl/kalasim/docs/userguide/docs/resource.md

 request(clerks withPriority IMPORTANT)
 ```

-kalasim will order requests on a resource by priority.
+Irrespective of the used [honor policy](#request-honor-policies), kalasim will always honor requests on a resource sorted by priority.

-There are different predefined priorities which correspond the following sort-levels
+There are different predefined priorities which correspond to the following sort-levels

 * `LOWEST` (-20)
 * `LOW` (-10)
-* `NORMAL` (0)
+* `NORMAL` (0, Default)
 * `IMPORTANT` (10)
 * `CRITICAL` (20)